2.30 CONSTRUCTION PERIOD

 Change Order Classification and Authorization

 Change Orders are divided into two classifications, substantial and nonsubstantial.
 These classifications are further divided into Federal participating and Federal nonparticipating.
-Project engineers are to identify each Change Order as either substantial/nonsubstantial and participating/nonparticipating.
+Project engineers are to identify each Change Order as either substantial/nonsubstantial and determine appropriate funding category before change orders are written.
 Once a Change Order has been classified there are specific approvals, based on a classification, which must be obtained.

 With the exception of change orders that exceed $50,000 involving extension of project limits, all substantial change orders require the approval of the Office of Construction and Materials.
 The District Engineer will provide final approval authority for substantial change orders on projects where the project limits are extended with extra costs greater than $50,000.
 In addition, FHWA concurrence is required for substantial change orders on contracts that have FHWA oversight.
 Refer to Appendix 2-31 for the Change Order Authorization Matrix.